security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~
 If a geographic dataset does not establish whether locations are within one another, this field may be used to manually create the hierarchy between locations.
-The ``location:humane_id:qa`` should be used in this field.
+The :ref:`location:humane_id:qa` should be used in this field.

 first_precise:range
 ===================

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 last_precise:range
 ==================

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 first_imprecise:range
 =====================

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 last_imprecise:range
 ====================

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 starting:range
 ==============

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 ending:range
 ============

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 starting_context:range
 ======================

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 ending_context:range
 ====================

-Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`Claims with dates`.
+Full guidance on rationale for and differences between precise and imprecise date ranges, the use of this attribute can be found in the Handbook page :ref:`How Dates Work`.

 location:admin_level:qa